xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/statelite/hierarchy_support.rst

 Generate the statelite image
 ````````````````````````````

-To generate the statelite image for your own profile follow instructions in `Customize your statelite osimage`_.
+To generate the statelite image for your own profile follow instructions in :doc:`Customize your statelite osimage <./provision_statelite>`.

 ``NOTE``: if the NFS directories defined in the litetree table are on the service node, it is better to setup the NFS directories in the service node following the chapter.